stgm/scientific-programming-1/10 Numbers/45 Extra/10 Extra.md

 ### Finding the solution yourself

-Theres different methods to solve this problem.
+There are different methods to solve this problem.
 For now, follow the following procedures and intermediate steps, because those will aid us in verifying how far you got into solving this problem.

 #### step 1: list of prime factors